ts1mps0n/OpenMDAO-Framework/docs/mdao/optproblem.rst

 architecture.

 In OpenMDAO you do this with a special kind of assembly called an *ArchitectureAssembly*.
-When you define an your *ArchitectureAssembly*, in addition to adding the specifc discipline analyses you also specify the parameters, objectives, constraints, and coupling variables of the fundamental problem formulation.
+When you define an your *ArchitectureAssembly*, in addition to adding the specific discipline analyses you also specify the parameters, objectives, constraints, and coupling variables of the fundamental problem formulation.

 .. testcode:: sellar_architecture_assembly